Taking limits in topological recursion: Examples

 where $L$ and $R$ are polynomials of degree at most $c$ and such that $L(0)R(0) \neq 0$.
 We can take $w = x^{r - r' - (s - s')}y^{s - s'}$ as uniformising variable.
 Introducing $\check{L}(w) = w^{c}L(1/w)$, we obtain the parametrisation

 In the overlapping case $b = c = 1$, our description of the two families coincide up to a linear transformation on the parameters of the polynomials $L,R$.
 In all three cases the base $T$ parametrises the space of polynomials $(L,R)$ as above that have simple roots (which amounts to requiring that $P$ is nondegenerate).
 It is the complement of a divisor in some $\mathbb{C}^D$, hence is connected.
 The central fibre --- namely the one identified with the $(r,s)$-curve --- corresponds to $L(w) = R(w) = 1$.
 When $t \in T$ approaches the central fibre via generic fibres, half of the finite ramification points (and the finite branch points) merge to form a single ramification point of order $r$ above the branch point $0$, while the other half merge and form a single ramification point of order $r$ above the branch point $\infty$.
+For a precise description of the branching structure of a generic fibre for all three cases, with the order $r$ and associated local parameter $\bar s$, see \cref{assidesec}.

 All fibres in these families are irreducible.
 This is essentially a complete list of globally admissible spectral curves of genus $0$ which cannot be deformed (in a globally admissible family) to a reducible spectral curve, due to the following lemma.